berkayaskin/color-game/README.md

 # color-game
 RGB Color Guessing Game

-*This small project is created for making practice of DOM Selectors and JS Functions and CSS skills.
+*This small project is created for making practice of DOM Selectors, JS Functions and CSS skills.
 *HTML, CSS and JS were used as technologies.

 *What are the functionalities?